Last updated on

 How, though, do you get great testimonials?

-- What was the obstacle that would have prevented you from buying this product?
+- What was the obstacle that would have prevented you buying/selling your home?

-- What did you find as a result of buying this product?
+- What did you find as a result of working with you?

-- What specific feature did you like most about this product?
+- What specific feature did you like most about your service?

-- What are three other benefits of this product?
+- What are the three other benefits of the buying/selling process?

-- Would you recommend this product?
+- Would you recommend my real estate services to others?
 If so, why?

 - Is there anything you’d like to add?